Doctors of South Melbourne welcomes our latest guest blog contributor, Dr Hope Dinh from Hope Dermatology.

 The GP letter may also make note of medications the patient has had in the past, potentially affecting their hair.
 These might include chemotherapy medications, isotretinoin for severe acne, thyroid hormone replacement or the oral contraceptive pill.
 Such medications can sometimes impact a patient’s hair cycle and result in hair thinning and shedding.

-A Thorough Patient History & Examination is Essential
+A Thorough Patient History and Examination Are Essential

 I usually ask key questions about:

-- other medical conditions such as polycystic ovarian syndrome (PCOS) or signs of hormonal instability such as acne or excess chin hair (hirsutism)
+- other medical conditions such as polycystic ovarian syndrome (PCOS) or signs of hormonal instability such as acne or excess chin hair (hirsutism); and

 A detailed examination includes: